Destiny-Ed/flutter_offline_first/README.md

-# OfflineFirst Flutter Package
+# Flutter Offline First Package

 ## Overview

-The `OfflineFirst` package for Flutter helps implement an **Offline First** approach for fetching, saving, and watching data with local caching using **Hive** as the local database.
+The `Flutter_Offline_First` package for Flutter helps implement an **Offline First** approach for fetching, saving, and watching data with local caching using **Hive** as the local database.
 It supports various fetching strategies and integrates with network requests seamlessly to ensure your application works efficiently offline and online.

 This package provides the following features: